rebarbara/fraud/short.md

 <hr>

-**Purpose:** Alert for numbers that exhibit suspicious behavior.
+**Purpose:** Alert if a new number's social network contains known fraudsters.

-**Method:** Maintain a signature for each customer based on comprehensive call records.
-Compare new calls to the signature and to a generic fraud pattern.
-Increase fraud score or update signature.
-Signal if fraud score passes threshold.
+**Method:** Community of interest (COI) signature is maintained for each customer containing top called numbers and top numbers that called them.
+Based on the presence of known fraudsters in a new number's social network, a probability of fraud is calculated and sent to investigators.

 <hr>